 Interestingly, the name Katyusha was not chosen by chance — it represents an iconic multiple rocket launcher, developed by the Soviet Union during World War II known for inflicting panic in Nazi forces with its stealthy and devastating attacks.
 Similar to the very lethal weapon conceived 70 years ago, Katyusha Scanner allows criminals to initiate large-scale penetration attacks against a massive number of targeted websites with several clicks using their smartphones.

+Live status report of the scan provided by the developer.
 The Pro version offers significantly more robust functionality, not only capable of identification but also establishing a strong foothold within vulnerable web servers and an automatic extraction of privileged information such as login credentials.
 Upon completion of the scan, Katyusha will display an Alexa web rating for each identified target, providing an immediate visibility into the popularity of the resource and possible profit level in the future.

 Search and export of email/password credentials